jhemmige/Password_Hashing_Application_Optionaires/README.md

 # TestCases and Defects Sheet
 I have Created a .xlsx sheet that contains Manual TestCases used for testing the application on the TestCase Tab.
 Those cases that are Automated.
-I have marked them with an YES The .xlsx sheet has a Defects Tab that lists the defects/bugs identified while testing the api.
+I have marked them with an YES.
+The .xlsx sheet has a Defects Tab that lists the defects/bugs identified while testing the api.

 # Logs and Reports